 Sambas run narrow.
 To relieve pressure on the top of a wide foot:

-2. Skip a crossover in the midfoot area (usually the 3rd or 4th eyelet) by running the lace vertically up the side instead of crossing it.
+- Skip a crossover in the midfoot area, usually around the 3rd or 4th eyelet, by running the lace vertically up the side instead of crossing it.

-3. This creates a "gap" or window that allows the leather upper to expand, relieving pressure on the bridge of your foot.
+- This creates a "gap" or window that lets the leather upper expand and relieves pressure on the bridge of your foot.

 Diagonal Lacing (For Numb Toes)

-If you experience pressure on your big toe, run a lace diagonally from the bottom toe cap eyelet directly to the top opposite eyelet.
-This lifts the toe box slightly, giving your toes more wiggle room and following the natural motion of your foot.
+If you feel pressure on your big toe, run one lace diagonally from the bottom toe cap eyelet straight to the top opposite eyelet.
+This lifts the toe box slightly, gives your toes more room to move, and follows the natural motion of your foot.

 How to Style Your Laced-Up Sambas

-Once your laces are set, how do you style the rest of the look?
-The Samba's versatility allows it to transition from office wear to night outs.
+Once your laces are sorted, the next question is how to style the rest of the outfit.
+The Samba is versatile enough to work from office looks to nights out.

-• The "Clean Girl" / French Girl: Pair Straight Bar laced Sambas with a trench coat, straight-leg jeans, and a beret.
-This look relies on the Samba's history as a European staple and pairs best with monochrome colorways.
+- The "Clean Girl" / French Girl: Pair Straight Bar laced Sambas with a trench coat, straight-leg jeans, and a beret.
+This look leans on the Samba's history as a European staple and works best with monochrome colorways.

-• The "Blokecore" Look: Keep the lacing loose and messy.
-Pair with a vintage oversized soccer jersey and baggy jorts (jean shorts).
-This leans into the shoe's football heritage.
+- The "Blokecore" Look: Keep the lacing loose and a little messy.
+Pair them with a vintage oversized soccer jersey and baggy jorts (jean shorts).
+It plays directly into the shoe's football heritage.

-• The "Coquette" / Girly: Use pink ribbon laces tied in a bow.
-Style with frilly socks, a mini skirt, or a flowy dress to contrast the sporty silhouette with hyper-feminine details.
+- The "Coquette" / Girly: Use pink ribbon laces tied in a bow.
+Style them with frilly socks, a mini skirt, or a flowy dress to contrast the sporty silhouette with hyper-feminine details.